Visiting Committee to the Social Science Research Council

 David K. Park

-David K. Park is Dean of Strategic Initiatives, Arts & Sciences, and Faculty Member, Committee for Global Thought, Columbia University.
+David K. Park is Member, Committee for Global Thought, Columbia University and Honorary Distinguished Professor, SolBridge International School of Business.
 He is also an affiliated member of the Data Sciences Institute, fellow at the Center for the Management of Systemic Risk, and founding member of the Digital Storytelling Lab at Columbia University.
 His current research focuses on comparing the mechanisms driving the industrial and digital revolutions, ecosystems of innovation and future(s) of capitalism.
 He has co-founded several New York-based technology companies.
 Dr. Park received his B.S. in aerospace engineering from the University of Maryland and his PhD in political science from Columbia.

 Founder, Corten Capital